microsoft/PowerApps-Samples/component-framework/TS_AngularJSFlipControl/README.md

 - When the component is loaded, the label shows the text based on the bind attribute value.
 The `context.parameters.[property_name].attributes` contains the associated metadata.
 For TwoOptions fields, `context.parameters.[property_name].Options` will include both true and false value option.
 - Clicking on the Flip button, the label will update value using `notifyOutputEvents` method, getOutputs method will be called asynchronously and will flow to Power Apps component framework.
 - ClientAPI updates the bind attribute value, and the updated value flows to the component label.
-You can also use `ClientAPI` to update an attribute value to trigger control’s updateView method.
+You can also use `ClientAPI` to update an attribute value to trigger control's updateView method.
 The component then updates the third-party model and the label gets updated.

 ## How to run the sample